rtous/CARABOBO2019/README.md

 The analyst-labeled P-wave arrivals related to the 949 earthquakes can be found in different formats:

 * JSON format (catalog.json)
-* Nordic format (sfiles_nordicformat directory)
+* Nordic format in several files (sfiles_nordicformat directory)
+* Nordic format in one file (arrival_times.txt)
 * Raw SEISAN files (original data also in Nordic format)

-Just pick one of the three alternatives as they contain the same information.
+Just pick one of the alternatives as they contain the same information.

 ### Waveforms (.mseed files)